neiled/rogue/README.md

 * Diablo style +3 agility weapons.
 * Varying on rarity
 * Respawned monsters (if we have them) should not spawn anything other than normal weapons - no farming allowed.

+### Other
+* Some form of seeing your past deaths?
+Corpses of previous plays or something...